AhirReena/Data-structure/README.md

 # Data-structure
-FUll course of basics Data Structures in Programming.
+Full course of basics Data Structures in Programming.